 About The Thomas H. Redmiles Foundation

-To date, the Thomas H. Redmiles Foundation has raised over $113,000 through seven sold out golf tournaments.
-In 2018, we will host the 8th Annual T-Red Memorial Golf Classic at Renditions Golf Course, a course Tommy helped open and worked at for many years!
+To date, the Thomas H. Redmiles Foundation has raised over $136,000 through eight sold out golf tournaments.
+In 2019, we will host the 9th Annual T-Red Memorial Golf Classic at Renditions Golf Course, a course Tommy helped open and worked at for many years!
 We are a small group of volunteers bonded together in memory of Thomas “Tommy” Redmiles.
 If you were lucky enough to meet Tommy Redmiles, you can be sure you were his friend.
 He could always be counted on for a laugh, a huge smile and an uplifting spirit.
 Tommy passed away at age 26 on March 14, 2011, from complications due to Crohn’s Disease.
 He was the nicest, bravest and caring man many people will ever know.

 Tommy was a star soccer player during his youth and when his diagnosis of Crohn’s Disease at age 13 sidelined him from the sport, he focused on tennis where he’d go on to be Varsity Team Captain.
 He also played baseball and basketball.
 Tommy later focused his athletic abilities on golf which became a favorite hobby.
 Tommy graduated from South River High School and received a Bachelor’s Degree in Finance from Salisbury University.
 He was pursuing an entrepreneurial venture in the restaurant industry.

 Tommy was a passionate person and the object of much of his passion was the Washington Redskins.
 He even had contact with his personal hero and spiritual mentor, Joe Gibbs in the months before he passed.
 Aside from the Redskins, Tommy enjoyed reading mysteries, traveling and most of all, spending time with family and friends.
 He was a member of Lighthouse Baptist Church in Pasadena.
 Tommy is remembered for his humor, strength, kindness and loving soul.